anatolii-t/web_panel/README.md

 # Web panel
-Консольная панель управления веб-сервером.
+CLI web-server management panel

 ## About Web panel

-Web panel - это личный проект, созданный для реализации дипломного проекта бакалавра.
+Web panel - is a personal project, mainly created for studying.
-Написана на Bash.
+Written using Bash.
-Основные сервисы - Apache, Nginx.
-MySQL, ProFTPD.
+Main services available for customers - Apache, Nginx, MySQL, ProFTPD.
-Для хранения служебной информации используется БД MySQL.
+For saving system information i was using MySQL.

 ## Requirements

   + CentOS 7
-  + Доступ root по ssh
+  + root access over ssh

 ## Installing

 `$ wget https://raw.githubusercontent.com/velgi/web_panel/master/install.sh`
 `$ /bin/bash install.sh`

-## Functional
+## Functionality

-  + Поддерживает все базовые функции для организации работы веб-сервера, такие как: создание/редактирование/удаление пользователя, FTP-пользователя, сайта, БД, установка SSL-сертификатов (существующего или генерация самоподписанного)
+  + Support all basic functions for managing web-server and even somehow treating it as shared machine.
+Main functions are - creating/changing/deleting user, FTP-user, sites, DBs, installing SSL-certificates (existing or generation self-signed)
-  + Разделение на 3 уровня доступа
+  + Separation on 3 access layers:
     + user
-    + admin (получает возможность управлять своими пользователями)
+    + admin (can manage own users and theit content)
-    + root (получает возможность управлять всеми пользователями всех администраторов и администраторами)
+    + root (can manage all users and admins and their content)
-  + Поддержка нескольких версий PHP (в режиме CGI)
+  + Supporting multiplie PHP versions (CGI mode)
-  + Логгирование панели (в /usr/local/panel/log)
+  + Loggin panel actions (in /usr/local/panel/log)

 ## Detail

-  + Безопасность самой панели, хоть и сравнительно слабая, реализуется при помощи sudoers, тщательно подобраных прав на исполнаемые файлы и написания куска кода, выполняющего проверку пользователя (в файле bin/check_user) ;
+  + Security of the panel itself might be not greatest, but developed using sudoers, correctly picked permissions for scripts and writing additional code, which is checking user and affect their permissions (file bin/check_user) ;
-  + Увы, часть функций так и не была протестированна (однако, уверен, что 80% работает) ;
+  + Unfortunatelly, some of the tools weren't tested ;
-  + Часть функций, таких как установка SSL Lets Encrypt и настройка автоматического бэкапирования так и не была реализована, хоть и планировалась;
+  + Some functions, like installing SSL Lets Encrypt or creating auto backup system wasn't implemented, even if was planned in the first place;
-  + К сожалению, общая безопасность сервера также не подвергалась дополнительной настроке, скорее даже наоборот (например, остановлен IPtables)
+  + Unfortunatelly, general server security wasn't additionaly tweaked and chacked, even in opposite - for example IPtables is stopped